First Time User? Sign Up Now

 Genomic molecular characterizations of embryonal tumors and pineoblastomas have demonstrated substantial heterogeneity among these tumors.
 These tumors are also molecularly different from medulloblastomas.[3,4]

-Although the WHO classification system does not yet use molecular findings to classify nonmedulloblastoma embryonal tumors, future classification will most likely be based on both histological and molecular findings and, possibly, site of origin in the nervous system.
+Although the WHO classification system does not yet use molecular findings to classify nonmedulloblastoma embryonal tumors (except for ETMR, C19MC-altered and AT/RT with SMARCB1 loss), future classification will most likely be based on both histological and molecular findings and, possibly, site of origin in the nervous system.

 Subtypes of nonmedulloblastoma embryonal tumors